Flahaut partition plan for Belgium: Background

 Despite increasing popular demands for independence, major European powers were divided over the future of Belgium; stalling the negotiations at the London Conference of 1830.
 In early November 1830, the National Congress of Belgium voted to adopt a monarchy.
 Prince Louis, Duke of Nemours, the son of Louis Philippe I of France emerged as a popular candidate for the throne, however Louis Philippe rejected the candidacy after being urged to do so by Charles Maurice de Talleyrand.
 While placing the duke on the Belgian throne would have benefited France, Talleyrand argued that such a decision would offend the British and displace the balance of power in Europe.

 Plan

 The Belgians outright refused to consider a candidate from the Dutch House of Nassau.
-In lieu of the stalemate, French diplomat Charles de Flahaut (a son of Talleyrand) proposed partitioning Belgium.
+In lieu of the stalemate, French diplomat Charles de Flahaut proposed partitioning Belgium.
 Belgium was to be split between the Netherlands, France and Prussia; with the largest part going to France.
 Britain on the other hand was to receive the city of Antwerp along with its port: Britain was seen as likely to accept receiving this seemingly small possession as Antwerp was the largest port located close to the British isles in the continent which made it an ideal staging point for any power planning an invasion of Britain (Calais on France was even closer but it was smaller in size, although the British had already in the past sought the demilitarization of Calais by the French).